-arguments for the macro.
-These are delimited by spaces. <args> contains spaces.

-Double quotes can be used to surround the argument if it
+<args> arguments for the macro.
+These are delimited by spaces.
+Double quotes can be used to surround the argument if it contains spaces.

-<name> the macro name of a macro which has an index.
-This

-can be used as an alternative to <macro index>.
+the macro name of a macro which has an index.
+This can <name> be used as an alternative to <macro index>.

-Note: The maximum number of arguments, and maximum size of each argument is version-dependent.
-See Appendix E.
+Note: The maximum number of arguments, and the maximum size of each argument, is version-dependent.
+See MACRO FILES AND FORMAT.

-bd 1 100 100 1 "test" 10 15 Example 1:

-xa 1 p 17 Check
+bd 1 100 100 1 "test" 10 15 Example 1: xa 1 p 17 Check